 Reef Cafe is one of the new additions to the Port Barton food scene.
 It is an interesting mix of Filipino, ethnic ambience with western food such as burgers or fish & chips and really good music in the background.

 Mabuti was opened in 2016 by the authors of this website and quickly became number one on Trip Advisor.
 We are known for great vegetarian and vegan food, efficient service and great coffee and home made ice cream.

 Do’s and Don’ts

 - In all places, small or big, cheap or top class there is free water that will be served with your meal or you can pour it yourself from a container.
-The so called “service” water is always drinkable and clean water coming from special water purifying shops.
+The so called “service” water is always drinkable and clean water coming from purifying stations.

-- When walking into a restaurant in Port Barton you should take off your shoes and leave them outside.
+- When walking into many restaurants in Port Barton you will be expected to take off your shoes and leave them outside.
 This way you help staff to keep the place clean.
-In many restaurants there are special signs or even a place where you can store your flip-flops.

 - Do not feed cats or dogs at your table.
 Whatever you leave on your plate will be given to them anyway.
 By feeding animals you accustom them to “begging” and many other tourist might mind their presence in the restaurant.